tovakarp/DNA-Analyzer--a-C-project/README.md

-# DNA Analyzer Project
+# DNA Analyzer System Project
 ## C++ Project

-This project is an OOP project, with the goal of creating an application for manipulating DNA sequences.
+This project is an OOP project.

+The goal of the system is to load, analyze, manipulate and save DNA sequences.

 Designed to handle large amounts of memory efficiently.